Luís Carlos Prestes: Alignment to Marxism

 In 1931, he went to the USSR where he worked as an engineer and continued his study of communism.
-At the end of 1934, he left the Soviet Union to return to Brazil, accompanied by his soon-to-be wife, Olga Benário, an agent of the Comintern assigned to provide security for him.
+At the end of 1934, he left the Soviet Union to return to Brazil, accompanied by his soon-to-be wife, Olga Benário, an agent of the Communist International assigned to provide security for him.

 In 1935, he was made a member of the executive committee of the Communist International and is reported to have earned the confidence of Stalin.
 In that same year, he became the leader of the Aliança Nacional Libertadora (National Liberation Alliance) (ANL), a left-wing popular front, consisting of socialists, communists, and other progressives led by the Communist Party in opposition to Vargas' crackdown against organized labor.

 Getúlio Vargas, who had by this time become Brazil's legally recognized president (no longer merely ad interim), thus looked to a form of authoritarian government.
 He endeavored to suppress his enemies on the left, led by Prestes, through violence and state terror in order to survive with his coalition intact during the agitated years that began in 1934.
 Vargas had become allied with Brazil's agrarian oligarchies, having an established network of economic and political power, and the Integralists, a fascist movement with a mass popular base in urban Brazil.
 Vargas's political power forced the Brazilian Congress to respond to the growth of the communist movement.

 While former tenentes and colleagues such as Eduardo Gomes, Juracy Magalhães, and Juarez Távora were increasingly moving rightward, Prestes had soured on the Vargas government after supporting his rise in 1930.
 With Prestes's affiliation with the ANL, its membership grew in the course of 1935, and, in a moment of overconfidence, the ANL issued a manifesto that called for the overthrow of the Vargas government.
 Vargas used the opportunity to declare the ANL an illegal organization; when Prestes and other members of the ANL launched an insurrection in November 1935 in Rio Grande do Norte, Vargas's government quickly cracked down and ended it.
 Miscalculating Vargas's intentions, the ANL ultimately created the pretext that allowed Vargas to further solidify his control, going after a broader range of critics and opponents of his government.
 Prestes avoided the initial wave of crackdowns, but by March 1936, both he and Olga had been imprisoned.
 Given her status as a foreigner, Vargas sent a pregnant Olga back to Nazi Germany.

 After the revolt failed, the leaders were arrested and tried for sedition in 1937.
 Prestes was sentenced to 16 years in prison.
-In 1945, while still in prison, Prestes was elected general secretary of the Communist Party of Brazil.
+In 1943, while still in prison, Prestes was elected general secretary of the Communist Party of Brazil.